John T. Edge to remain director, while Southern Foodways Alliance maps a more inclusive future

 [The traditional presidential cookie contest is off — but many ‘first lady recipes’ have long been bogus]

-Edge and SFA found themselves on the defensive in June after a James Beard Foundation webinar and the resulting social media posts and personal letters accused the organization and its director of marginalizing women, failing to diversify and serving as gatekeepers on what stories to tell about Southern food and who could tell them.
-The most vocal critic was, arguably, Tunde Wey, the Nigerian chef and activist who took part in the Beard Foundation discussion, “What Is Food Writing’s Role in a Divided Nation?,” moderated by Jamila Robinson, food editor at the Philadelphia Inquirer.
+Edge and the SFA found themselves on the defensive in June after a James Beard Foundation webinar and the resulting social media posts and personal letters accused the organization and its director of marginalizing women, failing to diversify and serving as gatekeepers on what stories to tell about Southern food and who could tell them.
+The most vocal critic was, arguably, Tunde Wey, the Nigerian chef and activist who took part in the Beard Foundation discussion, “What Is Food Writing’s Role in a Divided Nation?” moderated by Jamila Robinson, food editor at the Philadelphia Inquirer.

 “We need many folks with power to die figurative deaths,” Wey said during the webinar, “and what that means is that power is ceded, that the space that they occupy is taken up by other folks.”